Mncconcepts/Mncconcepts/README.md

 currently learning full stack web development
 I’m looking for collaboration on this space,
-I'm available on most trending social media plaforms, It is my pleasure meeting you indeed...
+I'm available on most trending social media plaforms, It is my pleasure meeting you indeed.
-Let's freaking go...

 <!---
 Mncconcepts/Mncconcepts is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.